sethu-n/Bugs/README.md

 npm install
 node server
 ```
+Open http://localhost:4002 in your browser.

-Node and NPM should be installed in your machine
+Note that Node JS should be installed in your machine for this application to work.